-Armed with a powerful voice, big-time songwriting talent, and a personality as charming as it is fiery, Capitol Record’s Emily West is currently soldiering up the charts with her debut single “Rocks In Your Shoes,” which she co-wrote with Nashville heavyweights Dave Berg and Annie Tate.
+Armed with a powerful voice and big-time songwriting talent, new Capitol Records artist Emily West is currently soldiering up the charts with her debut single “Rocks In Your Shoes,” co-written with Nashville heavyweights Dave Berg and Annie Tate.

-West recently took the time to answer twenty questions for The 9513–an exclusive interview that finds her contemplating the healing powers of chocolate, the viability of ‘chick singers’, and the important influence of her mother.
+West recently sat down for an interview with American Noise–an exclusive conversation that finds her contemplating the healing powers of chocolate, the viability of ‘chick singers’, and the important influence of her mother.

 Jim Malec: Congratulations on all your current upward momentum, Emily.
 I thought we’d start this Q&A with a question sent in by one of our readers.
-Barbara, in Winter Haven, wants to know about the status of your album–have you finished writing for it?
+Barbara, in Winter Haven, wants to know about the status of your album; have you finished writing it?
 Also, a little birdie tells me you finally have a release date.

 Emily West: Yes!
 The little gossiping birdie is right!
-I have finished the record and it is set to be out on record shelves in the fall of 2008!
-The album will be self-titled Emily West.
+I have finished the record, and it is set to be out on record shelves in the fall of 2008!
+The album will be self-titled.
 I racked my brain trying to think of a cool title for the album, but the only thing I thought up was cheesy and too over-thought.
 It’s my first album ever, so I am pretty certain having my name sprawled out on the cover of the record is hands-down the best title to go with.
 (Plus, It’s old-fashion kinda… and ‘old-fashion’ is the ‘new’ ‘new-fashion’.)

-JM: On August 23, 2006, you wrote in your blog that you wanted to, “…Make an emotional wreck of a record.
+…make an emotional wreck of a record.
 I want to have the listener laugh, smile and be tappin’ their fingers on the steering wheel while driving…I want them to push the track button over to number three and have to pull their car over while they sit sobbing…I want to move the needle point and make country music interesting like it was when artists like Loretta and Tammy were singing on the radio.
-I want to be a part of a genre of music and make it timeless and real again.”
+I want to be a part of a genre of music and make it timeless and real again.